georgedashen/DSAA6000D/README.md

 firehose.R: Not used in main analysis.
 Gives examples for data preprocessing, correlation calculation, adjacency matrix generation and similarity calculation.

+DeltaCon.R: A revised version to fix some bugs and errors and make it suitable for direct sparseMatrix input, originated from github.com/bxshi

 simFunctions.R: Source this.
 Self-defined functions for preprocessing, distance and similarity calculation algorithms.

 generateAdj_pipeline.R: Generates signed-weighted, signed-unweighted, unsigned_weighted and unsigned_unweighted adjacency matrix for all 33 cancers expression data.